 Easter Eggs-periment: How to Dye Eggs with Baking Soda and Vinegar

-The eggs are pretty on their own, but we also discovered a quick way to add an additional design element: Drizzle your eggs with rubber cement before dyeing them to reveal a geometric pattern underneath the colors.
+The eggs are pretty on their own, but we also discovered a quick way to add an additional design element: Drizzle your eggs with rubber cement before dyeing them to reveal a pattern underneath the colors.
 This Easter egg coloring science experiment is so fun, we’ll be using it to decorate Easter eggs well past the holiday.
+Before you get started, keep in mind that hard-boiled eggs should only be out of the refrigerator for two hours if you're planning to eat them.
+And while the baking soda and vinegar-dyed eggs are perfectly safe to eat, you should skip the ones drizzled with rubber cement.

 How to Make Baking Soda-Dyed Eggs